 USMCA left hanging as clock runs out

-President Trump hammered congressional Democrats yet again for dragging their feet on passing the United States Mexico Canada Agreement also known as USMCA.
+President Trump hammered congressional Democrats yet again for dragging their feet on passing his administration's signature trade agreement.

 Continue Reading Below

-His comments, made on the way to Chicago, came ahead of Rep. Adam Schiff's (D-CA), Chairman of the House Permanent Select Committee on Intelligence, statement confirming the next step of the impeachment inquiry that will move ahead this week.
+His comments, made on the way to Chicago, came ahead of a statement from California Democrat Rep. Adam Schiff, the chairman of the House Permanent Select Committee on Intelligence, confirming the next step of the impeachment inquiry that will move ahead this week.

-Along with Trump, other Republicans including Senator Chuck Grassley [D-IA] are calling foul, saying it is becoming less likely that the House Speaker will bring USMCA, also dubbed NAFTA 2.0, up for ratification this year.
+Along with Trump, other Republicans including Iowa Democrat Sen. Chuck Grassley are calling foul, saying it is becoming less likely that the house speaker will bring USMCA, also dubbed NAFTA 2.0, up for ratification this year.

-In recent weeks Mexican President Andrés Manuel López Obrador wrote House Ways and Means Chairman Richard Neal saying that the enforcement for labor rights in the agreement are adequate and he will ensure that the increased minimum wage is adhered too.
+In recent weeks Mexican President Andrés Manuel López Obrador wrote Massachusetts Democrat Rep. Richard Neal, the chairman of the House Ways and Means Committee, saying that the enforcement for labor rights in the agreement are adequate and he will ensure that the increased minimum wage is adhered too.

 Trump has already sealed a phase 1 deal with China and a deal with Japan.